hgeisse/eco32/binutils/dynlink/ex7/lcc/src/eco32.md

  *   $30  interrupt return address
  *   $31  proc/func return address
  * caller-save registers are not preserved across procedure calls
+ *   (i.e., it's the caller's duty to save/restore them, if their
+ *   contents should survive the call)
- * callee-save registers are preserved across procedure calls *
+ * callee-save registers are preserved across procedure calls
+ *   (i.e., it's the callee's duty to save/restore them, if one
+ *   of them is overwritten by the callee)
+ *
  * tree grammar terminals produced by:
  *   ops c=1 s=2 i=4 l=4 h=4 f=4 d=8 x=8 p=4